Fuel Surcharges Explained: How They Work & Who Keeps Them

-Escrow can tie up thousands of your dollars before you ever turn a wheel.
-Here's what trucking escrow really is, why carriers hold it, and what zero escrow does for your wallet.
+Escrow can tie up thousands of your dollars for months.
+Here's exactly what trucking escrow is, why carriers hold it, and what zero escrow means for your cash flow.

 Owner-Operator Cash Flow: How to Keep It Healthy